Temporal Answer Set Programming: Related Work

-\REVIEW{} Other modal temporal extensions of LP that rely on linear time have been recently introduced for \emph{stream} reasoning, that is, reactive reasoning over time-varying data sequences.
+Other modal temporal extensions of LP that rely on linear time have been recently introduced for \emph{stream} reasoning, that is, reactive reasoning over time-varying data sequences.
 An approach closely related to \TEL\ is LARS~\cite{bedaeifi15a} that deals with time windows or intervals and combines modal \LTL\ operators $\alwaysF$ and $\eventuallyF$ with metric and time-point based connectives.
 Although LARS' semantics is also based on discrete linear-time, an important difference is that its traces are organized in intervals of time points called \emph{streams}.
-An informal discussion comparing \TEL\ and LARS was done by~\citeN{bedaei16a}.
-A second approach extending LP with linear-time based modalities is DatalogMTL, a temporal metric extension of Datalog recently presented by~\citeN{wagrkaka19a} and with applications to stream reasoning.
-A formal connection to the corresponding metric extension of \TEL~\cite{cadiscsc20a} remains to be explored. \ENDREV
+An informal discussion comparing \TEL\ and LARS was done by~\citeN{bedaei16a} although a formal connection to the corresponding metric extension of \TEL~\cite{cadiscsc20a} remains to be explored.
+As proved by~\citeN{kamp68a}, the use of discrete time in \LTL\ is not a limitation because any Dedekind complete ordering structure can be used as a timeline, and this includes natural numbers $\mathbb{N}$ or integer numbers $\mathbb{Z}$ but also real $\mathbb{R}$ numbers\footnote{Other dense structures that are not Dedekind complete, like the rational numbers $\mathbb{Q}$, can be covered by extending the language with Stavi connectives~\cite{gapnshsh80a}, while keeping decidability.}.
+However, when metric operators come into play, the choice of \emph{dense} time actually leads to a richer expressiveness, usually at the price of undecidability for an arbitrary syntax.
+For this reason, the most common approach for dense metric extensions is to identify syntactic fragments that keep amenable computational properties, like the case of the so-called \emph{bounded universal Horn formulas}~\cite{brzoska95a} for positive programs.
+A more general fragment extending LP with metric modalities is DatalogMTL, a temporal metric extension of Datalog presented by~\citeN{wagrkaka19a} and with applications to stream reasoning.
+Recently, this approach has been extended to programs with negation~\cite{watekocu21a} but forbidding the use of $\eventuallyF$, $\until$ or $\since$ in rule heads.
+This fragment is decidable and keeps favourable computational properties for the case of an integer timeline, although it jumps to undecidability for dense time, even if considering the rational numbers.
+Again, a formal connection to the metric extension of \TEL~\cite{cadiscsc20a} remains to be studied.